Terms of Reference

 - Department of Health and Human Services (Food Safety Regulation Unit)

-- Department of Economic Development, Jobs, Transport and Resources (Agriculture Policy Division)
+- Department of Jobs, Precincts and Regions (Food Regulation and Biosecurity Policy Division)

 - Department of Justice and Regulation (Consumer Affairs Victoria)

 - Municipal Association of Victoria (MAV).

 It is essential that members have the knowledge and authority to act on behalf of their organisations.
 It is expected that Forum members will consult within their organisations as required.
 Forum members may delegate attendance at meetings and delegates will have the same rights as members.
 Decisions will be taken at meetings and will be binding.